---

 ```

-Common issue: If you use a layout component for the tag, make sure it renders on every page including the homepage.
+Common issue: if you use a layout component for the tag, make sure it renders on every page including the homepage.

 ### HTML File Upload